Interior Clarity: High CRI Lighting for Leather Restoration

 The Daylight Verification Protocol

 For color-matching vinyl or paint repairs, professionals must verify the match under multiple spectral conditions.
 Since most clients view their cars outdoors, the 5000K spectrum is the safest bet for a "neutral" match.
-However, the IES LM-79-19 Standard provides the measurement methods for total luminous flux and efficacy that ensure your lights aren't shifting in color over time.
+However, the [Standard] IES LM-79-19 Standard provides the measurement methods for total luminous flux and efficacy that ensure your lights aren't shifting in color over time.

 Pro-Tip: If you are performing a high-stakes color match, always perform a final check under the client's most common viewing light source.
 If the car is a daily driver, check it in the parking lot.
 If it’s a show car, check it under the specific CCT used in showroom environments.